State leaders’ actions offers housing stability to thousands

 All along the months of dealing with the real risk of thousands of Minnesotans losing their homes and facing homeless due to the pandemic, state leaders have acted swiftly, intentionally, and with a lot of heart.
 This latest bipartisan agreement is added evidence that state leaders understand the vital part that housing plays in every life.

-An editorial from the Adams Publishing - East Central Minnesota Editorial Board.
-The Forest Lake Times is a newspaper of APG-ECM.
-Reactions are welcome at editorial.board@apgecm.com.
+— An editorial from the Adams Publishing - East Central Minnesota Editorial Board.
+Reactions are welcome.
+Send to: editorial.board@apgecm.com.

 Post a comment as